Matt Lauer fired from NBC News after complaint about 'inappropriate sexual behavior'

 Related: Read Andrew Lack's memo to NBC staff

 Lauer is the latest high-profile man in media to be brought down by allegations of inappropriate sexual behavior.
-Just last week, CBS News fired one of its own morning anchors, Charlie Rose, after a report in The Washington Post chronicled years of sexual misconduct.
+Just last week, CBS News fired one of its own morning anchors, Charlie Rose, after a report in The Washington Post chronicled years of alleged sexual misconduct on his part.

 The torrent began when The New York Times and The New Yorker reported on allegations against the Hollywood producer Harvey Weinstein.